 As previously noted, a trustee can be removed if his hostility or ill will affect his performance or the proper performance of the trust.
-We hold Sonia, Victor, and Javier presented clear and specific evidence of a prima face case that Santiago's hostility was impeding his performance as co-trustee and the performance of the Trust.
-Accordingly, Sonia, Victor, and Javier satisfied their burden of proof, and the motion to dismiss was properly denied.
+We hold Sonia, Victor, and Javier presented clear and specific evidence of a prima face case that Santiago's hostility was impeding his performance as а co-trustee and the performance of the Trust.
+Accordingly, Sonia, Victor, and Javier satisfied their burden of proof, and the dismiss motion to was properly denied.